johnnymetz/johnny-metz-blog/content/posts/jetbrains-scope.md

 See the [Scopes Settings](https://www.jetbrains.com/help/pycharm/settings-scopes.html) documentation for syntax details and how to create a scope.

-Another custom scope that I employ frequently in Django projects includes only model files:
+Another custom scope that I utilize frequently in Django projects includes only model files:

 ```
 file:*/models.py||file:*/models/*.py